 This Committee would be responsible for setting the Council's policies such as the Waste Management Strategy, Recycling Strategy, Street Scene and Environmental Strategy, Parks and Open Spaces 10 year Plan and Renewable Energy Strategy.
 The Committee would perform the statutory function of the Crime and Disorder Committee twice yearly.
-Key services in this Committee would include Waste Collection, Street Scene, Environmental Enforcement, Parks and Open Spaces (to declare Open Space surplus to requirements for the purposes of advertising and disposing of open space under Section 123 of the Local Government Act 1972 or any other similar enactment and to take the final decision on disposal), Environmental Health, Community Safety and Bereavement Services (including the Crematorium and Cemetery).
+Key services in this Committee would include Waste Collection, Street Scene, Environmental Enforcement, Parks and Open Spaces, Environmental Health, Community Safety and Bereavement Services (including the Crematorium and Cemetery).
 Additionally, the Committee will be responsible for strategic performance, budget related staffing matters and budget monitoring for its area, in addition to submitting budget estimates and capital programmes within its area to P&R Committee with a view to P&R Committee submitting the budget to Council.